Wednesday

 October 20, 1901 [Pan-American Exposition by Night]

-It seems logical for cinema to appropriate the panorama, with its fluid camera slowly moving along the wide expanse, each rock-solid or fairy-tale-ephemeral building at the Exposition passing by even more smoothly than my eye managed in the circular room.
+It seems logical for cinema to appropriate the panorama, with a fluid camera slowly moving along the wide expanse, each rock-solid or fairy-tale-ephemeral building at the Exposition passing by even more smoothly than my eye managed in the circular room.
 The Exposition, in this long gaze, becomes its own city, and the only thing we can see.

-Then something uniquely "cinematic" occurs: The scene shifts suddenly to night-time, and we receive the same sliding view, but in darkness--lit brilliantly, yet another testament to Edison's immeasurable influence on the modern world, mere spectacle becoming something more: the night-time sequence re-enacting the daylight one, as though they were interchangeable, captured as a simple fluid gesture, the abrupt shift from noon to night a startling re-creation of the panoramic photograph's seams--but not merely a technical necessity that belies the illusion, but part of the sight itself, re-imagined as a single moment, time erased and the world still intact.
+Then something uniquely "cinematic" occurs: The scene shifts suddenly to night-time, and we receive the same sliding view, but in darkness—lit brilliantly, yet another testament to Edison's immeasurable influence on the modern world, mere spectacle becoming something more: the night-time sequence re-enacting the daylight one, as though they were interchangeable, captured as a single gesture, the Exposition re-imagined as a single moment, time erased but the world still intact, all for a nickel.

 Post a Comment